 The duties, power and functions of the Board of Governors may be delegated to an Executive Committee, consisting of Directors serving on the Board of Governors and elected by the Board of Governors.
 The minimum numbers of such Executive Committee shall be three (3), with total membership to be an odd number.

-The Board of Governors may at its discretion hire an Executive Secretary to manage ISPLS’s office, and whose duties and compensation will be determined by the Board of Governors, such Executive Secretary shall not, under any circumstances, be a Director on the Board of Governors.
+The Board of Governors may at its discretion hire an Executive Director to manage ISPLS’s office, and whose duties and compensation will be determined by the Board of Governors, such Executive Director shall not, under any circumstances, be a member of the Board of Governors.

 The Board of Governors shall have the power and authority to adopt, publish, and revise administrative and professional polices for the purpose of clarifying and augmenting the ISPLS’s constituent documents in order to promote administrative uniformity in ISPLS affairs.